-

 Even with significant experience our purchasing activity is hit-or-miss and a significant number of the tetsubin that come to us need either significant repairs or cannot be repaired.
 For all these reasons when people come to me asking where to buy a tetsubin we discourage them from doing so: it is far more work than we ever imagined to do this well.
 We add great value for you by giving you a carefully curated and described selection, and further with our world-class restoration process.
 And if you and your tetsubin don’t fall in love with each other, please send it back so we can help it find the right home.

-1. Tetsubin should only be heated on infrared or charcoal heat.
-The focused heat of gas or alcohol flames can cause them to crack or form a leak.
+Tetsubin should only be heated on infrared or charcoal heat.
+The focused heat of gas or can cause them to crack or form a leak.
+Butane and alcohol combustion release water vapor, which will corrode the tetsubin over time.
 Sand iron tetsubins (the oldest kind) are the most fragile, as well as the rarest type of tetsubin.

-2. No kettle of any kind should ever be left empty on a heat source.
-Tetsubin are extremely durable and over the years we have done this a few times by accident without consequence but you should organize your practice around never doing this.
+No kettle of any kind should ever be left empty on a heat source.
+Tetsubin are extremely robust and over the years we have done this a few times by accident without consequence but you should organize your practice around never doing this.

 Restoration steps: